ShanLu2022/Airline_Management_app/README.md

     ![image](https://user-images.githubusercontent.com/109211264/198859876-87ac28c6-d3ee-474c-9c9e-66a2e70c81eb.png)

-  - Then staff enters the flight list page (url: http://127.0.0.1:5000/admin/flights_list), showing all the flights to and from all airports from the current date up to 7 days.
+  - Then staff enters the flight list page (url: https://woshipanda2022.pythonanywhere.com/admin/flights_list or local server http://127.0.0.1:5000/admin/flights_list), showing all the flights to and from all airports from the current date up to 7 days.
 The flight list also can be filtered by date range, departure or arrival airports (or a combination of both).
 See screenshot below:

     ![image](https://user-images.githubusercontent.com/109211264/198859998-e262463c-f622-49af-b518-080236d885a3.png)